Acting ambassador to US welcomes important relationship with UK on 9/11 anniversary | ExBulletin

 Twenty years ago, on September 12, 2001, the national anthem for victims of atrocities was played at Buckingham Palace.

-It’s a wonderful privilege to be able to represent our country on this gloomy anniversary today, but at this event he told the PA news agency.
+“It is an amazing privilege to represent my country on this gloomy anniversary today, but at this event,” he told the PA news agency.

-Many thanks to Her Majesty the Queen for playing our national anthem.
+“We are very grateful to Her Majesty the Queen for playing the national anthem.

 About 67 British were killed during the attack that took the lives of nearly 3,000 people.